 This is when there is discrepancy in the relative sizes of the jaws leading to inability to chew effectively.

-Beside the appearance of your teeth, orthodontic treatment can contribute to overall oral health, smile, psychological wellbeing, self-esteem and confidence.
+self-esteem and confidence.
 Orthodontic treatment therefore should generally be seen as investing in your child’s or your future!